Les Bêtises

 "Les Bêtises" (French translation for "Stupid Things") is a 1985 song recorded by French artist Sabine Paturel.
 Released in March 1986 as her debut single from her album Cœur Bébé, released two years later, on which it is the sixth track.
-The song was a smash hit in France, even if it failed to top the chart.
+The song was a smash hit in France, though it failed to top the chart.
 It was covered by several artists throughout the years and became a popular song.

-Song information
+Lyrics and music

 Written and composed by Sylvain Lebel and Dominique Pankratoff, "Les Bêtises" is a song recorded as a nursery rhyme.
-It was qualified as full of mischievousness that could be subtitled "the rhyme of a calamity".
-In the lyrics, "the performer tells the disasters which she carried out to punish her boyfriend for having left her".
+Elia Habib, an expert of French charts, stated it is full of mischievousness and could be subtitled "the rhyme of a calamity" as, in the lyrics, "the performer tells the disasters which she carried out to punish her boyfriend for having left her".
 Paturel performs the song with a childlike voice.

-As proof of its notability, the song was included on many French compilations released in the 2000s, such as Absolument 80 : Tubes français vol. 1, Nostalgie Classiques 80, Nos années 80 - Platinum Collection, Top 50 - Vol. 2 and Les 100 plus grands tubes 80's.

-Chart performances
+Chart performance

-In France, "Les Bêtises" debuted at number 50 on the chart edition of 22 March 1986, climbed quickly and entered the top ten in its sixth week, where it remained for 19 weeks with a peak at number two for five consecutive weeks, but was unable to dislodge Princess Stéphanie of Monaco's hit "Ouragan" which topped the chart then; it fell off the top 50 after 30 weeks of presence.
+In France, "Les Bêtises" debuted at number 50 on the chart edition of 22 March 1986, entered the top ten in its sixth week where it remained for 19 weeks, with a peak at number two for five consecutive weeks, but was unable to dislodge Princess Stéphanie of Monaco's hit "Ouragan" which topped the chart then; it fell off the top 50 after 30 weeks of presence.
 On the 1986 year-end chart, the song ranked number three, behind "Les Démons de minuit" and "Ouragan".